-There have been some recent changes in the way the Titles Registry deals with paper certificates of title (paper CTs) in Queensland, which aims to streamline and facilitates electronic conveyancing.
+There have been some recent changes in the way the Titles Registry deals with paper certificates of title (paper CTs) in Queensland, which aims to streamline and facilitate electronic conveyancing.

-On 29 March 2019, The Land, Explosives and Other Legislation Amendment Act 2019 was passed in Parliament and amended a number of Acts, including the Land Title Act 1994.
-The amendments mean that from 1 October 2019, property owners will not be able to request a paper Certicate of Title from the Titles Registry and paper CTs will no longer have any legal effect.
+On March 29, 2019, the Land, Explosives, and Other Legislation Amendment Act 2019 was passed in Parliament.
+This legislation introduced amendments to several Acts, including the Land Title Act 1994.
+The key change stipulated that, as of October 1, 2019, property owners would no longer be able to request a paper Certificate of Title from the Titles Registry, and paper CTs would cease to hold any legal significance.

-Until 1 October 2019, the current laws that govern paper CTs remain in place.
-This means any property transactions where there is a paper CT, will still need that paper CT to be deposited.
+Until October 1, 2019, the existing laws governing paper CTs remained in effect.
+This meant that any property transaction involving a Certificate of Title required the physical paper CT to be presented and deposited.

-If you have a paper Certificate of Title, you should store this in a safe place until the changes take place on 1 October 2019, after which the paper CT will become an item of sentimental value only and will no longer need to be deposited when a property dealing is lodged.
+If you possess a paper Certificate of Title, it’s essential to store it in a secure location until the changes take effect on October 1, 2019.
+After this date, paper CTs will retain sentimental value but will no longer be necessary for property transactions.

-Where a paper CT is currently held as a form of security, we recommend that you make other arrangements as soon as possible before the changes take place.
-We can assist you with reviewing and amending your current finance agreements and seek alternative security such as mortgages, security interests and/or personal guarantees.
+For those who are currently using a paper CT as a form of security, we recommend taking proactive steps to make alternative arrangements before the changes become effective.
+Our team at RCR Lawyers is here to assist you in reviewing and amending your existing finance agreements and seeking alternative security options, such as mortgages, security interests, and personal guarantees.